 InfoPFT is a software-based project for interpreting pulmonary function tests, based on cybernetic artificial intelligence tools.
-Built on the foundations of respiration pathophysiology, InfoPFT aims to evolve to a more integral analysis of the functional disorders of lung and respiratory system diseases.
-In this evolution, the web page itself has a crucial role as a forum and meeting point for pathophysiologists and pneumologists interested in the project.
-The forum acts as a discussion panel.
-In addition, InfoPFT provides a tool to help physicians produce comprehensible pulmonary reports, taking into account the global functional status obtained by pulmonary function tests.
+Built on the foundations of respiration pathophysiology, InfoPFT aims to evolve to a more integral analysis of the functional disorders of lung and respiratory system diseases (P.V.
+Romero Colomer “Guia de Interpretación de las Pruebas de Función Respiratoria”.
+Elsevier ed..
+Barcelona, 1 vol 135 pp, 2021).
+InfoPFT provides a tool to help physicians produce comprehensible pulmonary reports, taking into account the global functional status obtained by pulmonary function tests.
 From simple spirometry to complex functional studies, diagnosis is made by taking into account the ensemble of significant parameters and the coherence of redundancies.

-Functional diagnosis usually begins by identifying ventilatory dysfunction through forced spirometry.
-Forced spirometry is the simplest and most consolidated test of pulmonary function, and so it is very useful for an initial approximation to evaluation of the ventilatory status of the lung and respiratory system.
+In clinical practice, functional diagnosis usually begins by identifying ventilatory dysfunction through forced spirometry.
+Forced spirometry is the simplest and most consolidated test of pulmonary function, and consequently, it is very useful for an initial approximation to the evaluation of the ventilatory status of the lung and respiratory system.
 Forced spirometry has three main parameters: Forced Vital Capacity (FVC), Forced Expiratory Volume in one second (FEV1) and the percent ratio between both (FEV1%FVC).
 FVC is the maximal volume that can be exhaled forcibly after a maximal deep inspiration; FEV1 is defined as the amount of gas that can be exhaled in one second after a maximal inspiration and during a maximal forced expiratory maneuver.

 FEV1 is the parameter that best evaluates the global ventilatory disorder for several reasons: